Creamy Cauliflower Hemp Alfredo Sauce

 - 1/4 cup lemon juice (about 2 medium-size lemons)

 - 1/4 teaspoon pepper

 - 1/2 teaspoon tamari (optional)

 In a large pot, warm the olive oil over medium-low heat.
 Add the garlic and cook until fragrant, for about 1-2 minutes.

 Add the cauliflower to the pot then stir to combine.
 Pour in the vegetable broth and bring to a boil.
 Reduce to a low boil, cover with a lid and cook for about 10 minutes, until cauliflower is tender enough to mash with a spoon.
 Remove from heat and set aside.

-In the bowl of a blender (preferably a high speed blender) add the hemp seeds, lemon juice, salt & pepper, nutritional yeast, garlic powder and tamari (if using).
+In the bowl of a blender (preferably a high speed blender) add the hemp seeds, lemon juice, salt & pepper, nutritional yeast, onion powder and tamari (if using).
 Transfer the cauliflower and the broth from the pot to the blender.
 Blend on high speed until smooth and creamy.
-Taste test to see if you prefer more salt, onion powder, or garlic powder.
+Taste test to see if you prefer more salt or onion powder.

 *Be sure not to use more than 5 cups cauliflower or it will dilute the flavor of the sauce.
 Otherwise you can try adding more seasonings to suit your preferences.